 4-6 tbsp raw nut milk, or water

 In a food processor fitted with the S blade, blend the almonds, cacao powder and salt into a fine meal.
 Add the dates and pulse until combined.
-Add the water and pulse until a batter starts to form.
+Add the milk and pulse until a batter starts to form.
 Using a small cookie scoop, drop the batter onto the prepared baking sheet and freeze for 25-30 minutes.
 Remove from freezer and roll into round balls, then coat with cacao powder.
 Store in the refrigerator for up to one week, or the freezer for long-term.
 Serve at room temperature.

 Yield: approximately 24 truffles